Air Force vs. UNLV NCAA Football Odds, Plays and Insights | November 26, 2021

 UNLV Stats and Trends

-- So far this year, the Rebels have been installed as underdogs by an 18-point margin or more five times and are 3-2 ATS in those contests.
+- The Rebels have an ATS record of 3-2 in their five games when underdogs by 18 points or more this season.

-- UNLV's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- UNLV's games this year have hit the over on five of 10 set point totals (50%).

-- The Rebels average 21.4 points per game, comparable to the 19.5 the Falcons give up.
+- The Rebels average 21.4 points per game, comparable to the 19.5 the Falcons allow.

 - UNLV is 5-2 against the spread and 2-6 overall in games when it scores more than 19.5 points.

-- In games that UNLV picks up over 294.9 yards, the team is 6-1 against the spread and 2-6 overall.
+- UNLV is 6-1 against the spread and 2-6 overall when the team amasses over 294.9 yards.

-- The Rebels have turned the ball over 20 times this season, six more turnovers than the Falcons have forced (14).
+- This year the Rebels have turned the ball over 20 times, six more than the Falcons' takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.